BackendWorks/nestjs-microservices/README.md

 ```
 sh run.sh
 ```
+- `start`: will copy root `.env` file to services as `.development.env` and then start docker-compose
 - `install`: for installation of node_modules in services.
 - `build`: build dist folder for all services.
 - `generate`: generate new service